zammad/zammad-documentation/appendix/configure-env-vars.rst

 General Options
 ---------------

-APP_RESTART_CMD
+AUTO_SHUTDOWN
+   Defines if an automatic shutdown of Zammad is performed when the the database has been changed
-   The command Zammad will use to automatically restart the server after :admin-docs:`changes have been made in the Object Manager </system/objects.html>`.
+   (e.g. after custom attributes have been created in the :admin-docs:`object manager </system/objects.html>`).
-   (*E.g.,* ``"systemctl restart zammad"``)

-   If this is undefined, you will have to restart manually after making changes in the Object Manager.
-Please keep in mind that Zammad runs as unprivileged user.
-This means that you have to allow the Zammad user via e.g. ``sudoers`` to run the required restart command.
+   The underlying system (Systemd, Docker, Kubernetes) will then restart the processes/containers after this shutdown.

+   Setting this to ``false`` might only make sense in very rare cases and you have to restart the Zammad services then manually.

-   Default: **unset**
+   Default: **true**

 GPG_PATH
    Defines the path to the GPG installation.
 This is only needed if you